NiKrause/pleblib-svelte/README.md

 # PlebLib Svelte

 A Svelte library for integrating with Plebbit, enabling you to create & subplebbits, fetch and publish posts, comments, and replies and solves default Captchas.
-This library is an experimental port of the [plebbit-react-hooks](https://github.com/plebbit/plebbit-react-hooks).
+This library is an experimental port of the [plebbit-react-hooks](https://github.com/plebbit/plebbit-react-hooks) leveraging [plebbit-js](https://github.com/plebbit/plebbit-js)

-Remark: This library was experimentally ported by AI (Claude Sonnet 4.0) but it is not yet ported consistently and is not fully tested.
-It might be replaced with another version soon, but can serve as a first demo on how to use Plebbit-JS with Svelte!
+Remark: This library was experimentally ported by RooCode AI (Claude Sonnet 4.0).
+Unfortunately, it is not yet ported completely and consistently.
+It is not fully tested, but can serve as an experimental package to evaluate Plebbit-JS for decentralized social blogging and other social media formats.

-A Plebbit node (Plebbit-Cli) is necessary to run the libary at the time of writing.
-A future version of Plebbit-JS might be able to work in a browser with direct peer-to-per without a Plebbit-Cli.
+It might be replaced with better version at some point.
+It can serve as a first demo on how to use Plebbit-JS within Svelte!

+At the time of writing, a plebbit node (Plebbit-Cli) is necessary for plebbit-js to connect via websocket.
+Current version of plebbit-js might work in a local-first way with integrated [Helia (IPFS node)](https://github.com/ipfs/helia) running in the browser.

 ## Installation
-1. Install a plebbit-cli node locally
+1. Create a new Svelte project and install a pleblib-svelte package

 ```bash
 # With npm